 In extracting the pure principles which he [Jesus] taught, we should have to strip off the artificial vestments in which they have been muffled by priests, who have travestied them into various forms, as instruments of riches and power to themselves.
 We must dismiss the Platonists and Plotinists, the Stagyrites and Gamalielites, the Eclectics, the Gnostics and Scholastics, their essences and emanations, their logos and demiurgos, aeons and daemons, male and female, with a long train of … or, shall I say at once, of nonsense.
 We must reduce our volume to the simple evangelists, select, even from them, the very words only of Jesus, paring off the amphibologisms into which they have been led, by forgetting often, or not understanding, what had fallen from him, by giving their own misconceptions as his dicta, and expressing unintelligibly for others what they had not understood themselves.
 There will be found remaining the most sublime and benevolent code of morals which has ever been offered to man.
 I have performed this operation for my own use, by cutting verse by verse out of the printed book, and arranging the matter which is evidently his, and which is as easily distinguishable as diamonds in a dunghill.
 The result is an octavo of forty-six pages, of pure and unsophisticated doctrines, such as were professed and acted on by the unlettered Apostles, the Apostolic Fathers, and the Christians of the first century.
 Their Platonizing successors, indeed, in after times, in order to legitimate the corruptions which they had incorporated into the doctrines of Jesus, found it necessary to disavow the primitive Christians, who had taken their principles from the mouth of Jesus himself, of his Apostles, and the Fathers contemporary with them.
 They excommunicated their followers as heretics, branding them with the opprobrious name of Ebionites or Beggars.

-At the least, Jefferson shows no interest in the canon of the New Testament.
+At the least, Jefferson shows no interest in the canon of the Gospels.
 Even if he later hoped his efforts would help in making native people more European, his intent as expressed to Adams was to craft a document “for his own use.”
 Note his belief that the church perverted the teachings of Jesus.
 He closes his description of his editing work by noting that the Ebionites were excommunicated because they held to the primitive teachings.
 Not much is known about the Ebionites but apparently they did not hold to the divinity of Jesus and discounted his virgin birth.